 Brexit - Healthcare when travelling in the EU

 Again, during the transition period everything remains unchanged, however if the UK leaves the EU without a deal, your access to healthcare when travelling to EU countries is likely to change.
-If you are planning to visit the EU on or after 29 March 2019, you should continue to buy travel insurance and make sure that any insurance product you buy has the necessary healthcare coverage for any treatment you might require.
+If you are planning to visit the EU, you should continue to buy travel insurance and make sure that any insurance product you buy has the necessary healthcare coverage for any treatment you might require.
 UK citizens are always advised to take out travel insurance when going overseas, both to EU and non-EU destinations.

 If you are currently using an EHIC issued by the UK, this will still be valid until we leave the EU.

-The UK Government is seeking agreements with EU countries, on healthcare arrangements for UK nationals after 29 March.
+The UK Government is seeking agreements with EU countries, on healthcare arrangements for UK nationals.